 Symbl.ai speech-to-text features include:

-Domain specific: Symbl's recognizes Speech-to-Text models for mobile call and video calls for state-of-the-art accuracy.
+Domain specific speech-to-text transcription models for mobile calls and video calls for state-of-the-art accuracy.

-Custom Vocabulary: We support Custom Vocabulary which help Speech-to-Text recognize specific words or phrases that are more frequently used within a context.
-For example, suppose that your audio data often includes the word "sell".
-When Speech-to-Text encounters the word "sell," you want it to transcribe the word as "sell" more often than "cell."
-In this case, you might use speech adaptation to bias Speech-to-Text toward recognizing "sell."
+A custom vocabulary helps speech-to-text recognize specific words or phrases that are more frequently used within a context.
+If your conversations often include the word sell.
+When Speech-to-Text encounters the word sell, you want it to transcribe the word as sell more often than cell.
+In this case, you can use speech adaptation to bias Speech-to-Text to recognize sell.
+Enable the

 customVocabularyrequest parameter as described in the Streaming API.

 Speaker Diarization connects individual speakers with their statements.
 Using standard speech-to-text transcription results in very accurate diarization, but not 100%.
 To achieve nearly 100% accuracy, generate speech-to-text transcripts using audio streams and pass the audio files with one speaker per channel.
 For more information, see Apply Speaker Separation to Async Files.

 You can identify action phrases within a transcript to generate a list of action items from a conversation.
 For details, see the Conversations API Retrieve Action Items by conversation ID request or Symbl.ai React Elements.

 This request requires an access token, as described in Authenticate.